gramoli/synchrobench/README.md

 version of these data structures is proposed in each language as a baseline to measure the performance gain on multi-(/many-)core machines.

-Data strutures
+Data structures
 --------------
-Note that the proposed data structures are not synchronized with each individual synchrobization technique, 30 algorithms from the literature are provided.
+Note that the proposed data structures are not synchronized with each individual synchronization technique, 30+ algorithms from the literature are provided.
 The C version of synchrobench (namely synchrobench-c) provides the following algorithms (among others):
  - I. Dick.
 The no hot spot non-blocking skip list for unmanaged languages.